-Un14: Undifferentiated leakage rate.
-Leakage can affect forests outside the project area differently, depending on the stocking level, species, or timber quality (e.g., if the project area would have produced high quality wood products, a larger leakage-responsive forest area may be harvested to match the quantity of high quality wood products).
+Un15: Undifferentiated leakage rate.
+Leakage can affect forests outside the project area differently, depending on the stocking level, species, or timber quality (e.g., if the project area would have produced high quality wood products a larger leakage-responsive forest area may be harvested to match the quantity of high-quality wood products).
 Leakage that leads to harvesting in non-project forest areas will lead to different amounts of emissions due to the difference in wood product quality.
 Therefore, the application of a flat leakage deduction, which does not incorporate the quality of wood products, is a source of uncertainty.
-This will affect all projects that implement ER (short term), PC, RIL, and AD activities (i.e., reduce harvest.
+This will affect all projects that implement ER (short term), PC, RIL, and AD activities (i.e., reduce harvest levels).
 For projects that only pursue IP activities, this risk is not deemed material, as harvest levels are likely to increase over the project term.
-The degree of uncertainty is estimated to be low (less than 10%).
-The variability among projects is likely to be high (over 30%) because it is subject to the forest type and management activities.
+This issue is likely to introduce a medium to high (more than 10%) degree of uncertainty to the estimation of total credited emission reductions or removals.
+The variability among projects is assumed to be high because it is subject to the forest type and management activities.
+For projects that only pursue IP activities, this risk is not deemed material, as harvest levels are likely to increase over the project term.